shanelnumber5/341-web-design/_docs/topic-09/09-exploring/07-page.md

 <br />

-Likewise, to get the complimentary colors for green and blue, which are magenta and yellow, respectively, we boost the values of the two other colors.
+Likewise, to get the complementary colors for green and blue, which are magenta and yellow, respectively, we boost the values of the two other colors.

 - Name: magenta;
 - RGB: rgb(255, 0, 255);